Trauma Informed Care in Nursing

 A trauma informed care approach will help healthcare providers uncover past trauma.
 This will allow them to tailor a plan of care that helps alleviate patient suffering by decreasing overall stress and anxiety.
 When the healthcare team is aware of past trauma, they can avoid conversations and situations that could potentially re-traumatize the patient.

-Empowering the patient to have control over their care through collaboration will help decrease the chances of re-traumatization.
+Empowering the patient to control their care through collaboration will help decrease the chances of re-traumatization.

-Trauma informed care runs parallel to ethics in the healthcare setting.
-It endeavors to ease the patient’s suffering by preventing re-traumatization and empowering the patient.
+Trauma-informed care runs parallel to ethics in the healthcare setting.
+It endeavors to ease the patient’s suffering by preventing re-traumatization and empowering them.
 (3)

 Ask yourself...